aenglert42/dining_philosophers/README.md

 * [Notes](#notes)

 ## Introduction
-Inspired by the "42 Coding School" exercise "philosophers" (February 2022).

 ### Allowed functions
 memset, printf, malloc, free, write, usleep, gettimeofday, pthread_create, pthread_detach, pthread_join, pthread_mutex_init, pthread_mutex_destroy, pthread_mutex_lock, pthread_mutex_unlock

 ### Description
 The aim of the exercise is to write a program which does a simulation of the dining philosophers.
 The situation is as follows: